Stranded (2024)

 Networked multiplayer

-I used Unity's Netcode framework to designate one player as the server and enable client connection from other players on the same network.
-In order to synchronize the game state, I wrote a number of functions to track the state of the ship and pass it across the network, including the dynamic physics of the Steering and Thrusters stations.
-However, this was made more complex by the fact that, unlike a traditional multiplayer game, both players share the same character.
-To solve this problem, I wrote custom logic to shift control of position and rotation reporting between the host and client as players moved between different stations, efficiently allowing the game to stay in sync after any configuration of player actions.
+I used Unity's Netcode framework to setup a basic server-client network between the two players, and wrote a number of functions to track the state of the ship and pass it across the network.
+However, unlike a traditional multiplayer game, both players share the same character, which made things more complex.
+To solve this problem, I wrote custom logic to shift control of reporting between the host and client as players moved between different stations, allowing the game to stay in sync after any configuration of player actions.